Revised with new information February 4, 2020

 Back in the 1990s, when I first started this web site, it was

 accessible to anyone with Internet access and a web browser.
-For years

-how fast their Internet connection, no matter what kind of computer
+everyone, no matter how fast their Internet connection, no

-they were using, no matter how old the computer they were using.
-In
+old the computer they were using.
+In fact, when people first

-fact, when people first started using PDAs, the precursor to smart
+started using PDAs, the precursor to smart phones, my web site

-phones, my web site was accessible on those too.
+was accessible on those too.

 I am a user of old technology.
 I don't upgrade my computer every other year.
 I keep using it until it becomes almost unusable - that's usually at about the six or seven year mark, when I can no longer upgrade the operating system.
 I knew early on that throwing computers away so frequently was bad for the environment.
 Plus, I hated going to websites and being told that my browser was too old to access the site.
 RIDICULOUS.
 I also wanted people who didn't have fast Internet connections - yes, there are such people - to be able to read my information.
 I wanted to reach the largest audience and the maximum number of potential customers as possible.
 I don't want to leave anyone out!